 Only months later, The Silicon Review revealed our spot on their 2017 list of the ‘50 Best Companies to Watch‘.

-Come June, we were ready to tackle one of the most notorious barriers to innovation in hotel technology.
-The launch of SiteMinder Exchange was a statement of exactly this, and it’s since provided much-needed relief for all developers of hotel property management systems and applications who have long considered connectivity to be their single-most crippling challenge.
+Come June, we were ready to tackle one of the most notorious barriers to innovation in hotel technology: industry fragmentation.
+The launch of SiteMinder Exchange was a statement to address just this, and it’s since provided much-needed relief for all developers of hotel property management systems and applications who have long considered connectivity to be their single-most crippling challenge.

-To complete the year, we appointed our first CEO, Sankar Narayan, to co-lead us alongside our founder and managing director, Mike Ford.
+To complete the year, we appointed Sankar Narayan as our CEO.
 Sankar’s brought to us 20+ years in the travel, technology, media and telecommunications sectors, and we think he’s pretty awesome.